openphilanthropy/unrestricted-adversarial-examples/README.md

 import numpy as np

 def my_very_robust_model(images_batch_nchw):
-  """This function implements a valid unrestricted advex defense""" batch_size = len(images_batch_nchw) logits = np.random.randn(batch_size, 2)
+  """ This function implements a valid unrestricted advex defense.

+  :param images_batch_nchw: A numpy array representing a batch of images
+  :return: A batch of logits
+  """
+  batch_size = len(images_batch_nchw)
+  logits_np = np.random.randn(batch_size, 2)
-  return logits
+  return logits_np

 from unrestricted_advex import eval_kit
-eval_kit.evaluate_tcu_images_model(my_very_robust_model)
+eval_kit.evaluate_bird_or_bicycle_model(my_very_robust_model)
 ```

-For ease of evaluation, your model must also maintain a throughput of at least **100 images per second** when evaluated on a P100 GPU on TCU-Images
+For ease of evaluation, your model must also maintain a throughput of at least **100 images per second** when evaluated on a P100 GPU on the `bird-or-bicyle` dataset

 ##### Your defense will be evaluated with the following mechanism